 A business looking to go from 40 hours a week to 32 would need to see a 20% increase in productivity to make up for the time lost or else, despite the numerous benefits to staff morale and health, the company will lose revenue.

 Not all companies will see the giant productivity increases of Microsoft Japan; Perpetual Guardian found that their overall productivity didn’t drop, but it didn’t increase either—their net benefit was only in effects linked directly to employee health.
-But they also noted that while overall employee stress and happiness improved, for some teams during the trial stress was actually increased due to tighter deadlines, forcing some employees to break the four-day week work-frame.
+But they also noted that while overall employee stress and happiness improved, for some teams during the trial stress was actually increased due to tighter deadlines, forcing some employees to break the four-day week work-frame (yet another example that proves flexibility is key to successfully rolling out a 4-day work week or other alternative working schedule).

 Following the trial, they found they would have to make seasonal allowances for extended work hours to make sure work was completed on time, which, while doable, is another unforeseen complication unique to their business.